 Why was the Kaspersky Club breach so dangerous?

-Because passwords were exposed, attackers can use credential stuffing to automatically test your Kaspersky Club password against hundreds of other websites.
-If you reused your password anywhere, those accounts are now at risk.
+Because passwords were exposed, attackers can use credential stuffing to automatically test your Kaspersky Club credentials against hundreds of other websites.
 Read more about what happens to your data after a breach.

 What data was stolen in the Kaspersky Club breach?